Izza Ignacio

 Izza Ignacio is an actress in the Philippines.

+Career

 In 1995, Ignacio was discovered and managed by FLT Films producer Rose Flaminiano.
-Her first launching movie was in Kara Kaakit-Akit (1996).
-She starred in sexy movies such as Dalaga Na Si Sabel (1997) with Roy Rodrigo, Hamog Sa Magdamag (1998) with Renzo Cruz, and Virgin Wife (2001) with Tonton Gutierrez.
+Her first launching movie was in Kara...
+Kaakit-Akit (1996).
+She starred in sexy movies such as Dalaga Na si Sabel (1997) with Roy Rodrigo, Hamog sa Magdamag (1998) with Renzo Cruz, and Virgin Wife (2001) with Tonton Gutierrez.

 She was included in the cast of TV sitcom Kaya ni Mister, Kaya ni Misis (1997-2001) starring Maricel Soriano and Cesar Montano, aired in ABS-CBN.
 She also appeared in the TV series Darating ang Umaga (2003) with Eula Valdez and Vina Morales, and Kung Fu Kids (2008).